A Perfect Country Retreat

-Daylesford has been fortunate to be the location of two major mineral discoveries in the past – natural mineral spring waters and gold minerals.
-Both of these huge findings in the 1800s have made this Victorian town in Australia the delightful haven it is today and the ideal country retreat for city folk.
+Daylesford is a beautiful town located in central Victoria.
+It is fortunate to have been the location of two major mineral discoveries in the past – natural mineral spring waters and gold minerals.
+Both of these huge findings in the 1800’s have made this Victorian town in Australia the delightful haven it is today and the perfect country retreat.

 Five million years ago volcanic activity in this area at the foot of the Great Dividing Range formed the mineral springs.
 Indigenous Australians who inhabited the region knew the waters had ‘miracle’ healing qualities for many ailments.
 In the 1830s Europeans also discovered the special water, while digging for gold.

 Soon the word spread and bathhouses were built.
 People were coming to bathe in the waters and drink their fill, to help cure them of their skin conditions, aches and other health problems.

 The broader area around Daylesford is well-known for having 80 percent of Australia’s mineral springs.